West Coast IPA vs East Coast IPA

 After years of slamming super bitter, IBU-busting beers, many beer drinkers — casual and snobby alike — have started to move away from the West Coast IPA and lean further into the East Cost IPA style.
 Why?
 Just tastes.
 Tastes ebb and flow.

 Of course, this isn’t to say that you can’t find a West Coast IPA anywhere anymore.
-You’ll just be hard-pressed to find one over an East Coast/NE IPA any on the Western seaboard.
+You’ll just be hard-pressed to find one over an East Coast/NE IPA at most breweries.
+Of course, there are exceptions, but East Coast IPAs are just a lot more accessible for many beer drinkers.
+It’s what it is.

 But when we put things into buckets (West Coast vs. East Coast IPA), we ignore the fact that there are soooo many styles of pale ale that don’t really fall into either category.
 Best to use this terminology as guidelines more than anything else.